-In September 2024 Monks Orchard will open an Enhanced Learning Provision (ELP) for children with ASD.
-There will be 16/18 places available within the ELP, which covers the full primary age range, and these are allocated by Croydon's Special Educational Needs (SEN) Team.
+Monks Orchard Primary has an Enhanced Learning Provision (ELP) for children with ASD.
+There are 25 places available within the ELP, which covers the full primary age range, and these are allocated by Croydon's Special Educational Needs (SEN) Team.
 Further information about the council's SEN provision, and the process for children being given a place within an ELP can be found in the Local Authority primary brochure.
 The places in the ELP are additional to those provided in the main school, and do not impact on the places available in the main school (as determined by the school's published admission number).